Oscar Hugh La Grange

 Oscar Hugh La Grange (April 3, 1837 – January 5, 1915) was an American lawyer and abolitionist activist.
-He served as a Union Army officer in the American Civil War, and received an honorary brevet to brigadier general.
+He served as a Union Army cavalry officer in the American Civil War, and received an honorary brevet to brigadier general.

-Biography
+Early life and activism

 Oscar Hugh La Grange was born on April 3, 1837, in Fulton, Oswego County, New York.
 In 1845, he and his family moved to Ripon, Wisconsin.
 He attended Ripon College and the University of Wisconsin in Madison.

-La Grange became an active abolitionist, participating in the Bleeding Kansas conflicts and helping to free Sherman Booth from jail.
-After his military career, he became superintendent of the San Francisco Mint.
+As a teenager, La Grange became an active abolitionist, participating in the Bleeding Kansas conflicts.
+In 1860, he helped free abolitionist Sherman Booth from a Milwaukee jail and was on the run for several weeks hiding from law enforcement.